Darokahn/CS2450/journal.md

 I have similar ideas for ants.
 If you can't beat em, breed and train versions of them that do your bidding and outcompete wild ones.

+# Mon Oct 6
+## Notes and AI Chat 2810

+Man, these assignments are just oppressive.
+I am not remotely a note taker, and I retain information just fine by paying attention in the lectures.
+I'm ahead weeks in assignments, I've scored full points on all the quizzes bar one where I missed one point, and I can summarize a week's lectures just fine.
+I understand that note taking is theoretically a good habit and it helps with retention, but I don't struggle with retention.

+All that would be fine if the assignments were <10% of my grade.
+If I could get a B without doing them assuming I got 100% on everything else, I think that would be fair game.
+But they're worth 25%!
+I can't get better than a C without doing them.